Nukit FilterBoxBuilder

 • The exporter auto-orients chunks to minimize supports.
 If you print hexagonal fan grills vertically, cleaning out the supports will be difficult.

-• Hint: Glue two pieces at a time, wait for that to cure, then glue those assemblies two at a time.
+• Using F (bar) clamps or similar, clamp and glue two pieces at a time, wait for that to fully cure, then glue those assemblies two at a time.
 Three or more seams in a row can be difficult to clamp without the whole thing buckling.
+Trying to glue the entire box at once, or without proper clamping, is more likely than anything else to cause failure.

 Mounting the fans